jonathancwhite/ballistic-gatsby/src/pages/index.md

   cta: Learn more
   columnTitle2: Quick job development
   copy: >
-    Our entire staff is located in the United States and we are proud of that!
-    In an age of offshore employment just to save costs, we strive in creating the best while being the best.
+    In a time where it's increasingly common to cut corners and save costs by outsourcing work, we've made a commitment to investing in the best talent right here at home.
+By working with the best, we are able to create the best and provide the best for our high-growth clients.
 services:
   heading: A future-proof approach to your business and ecommerce.
   subheading: Why Ballistic